Super-Fusiom/CSC2-Assessment-AS91897/README.md

 # CSC2-Assessment-AS91897
-Duel Assessment for NCEA Level 2
+Triple Assessment for NCEA Level 2 and 3